NOONE-8/A32-Feature-Adder-For-One-Ui/README.md

 ## 🚩 Known Bugs
 > [!IMPORTANT]
 > - **Recents Screen:** Recents menu might appear black due to OpenGL limitations on A32 hardware.
-Working on a fix!
 > - **Gallery:** Audio Eraser is currently not functioning within the gallery app.

 ---